 Brunch is like Marmite.
 Except that nobody seems to offer Marmite for brunch, which is weird.
 The point is: if you love brunch, then this guide is an easy sell.
 But if you don’t, then it may be a little harder.
 That’s where the sun comes in.
 It’s hot, it’s beautiful, and it’s making you look at soft-boiled eggs in a whole new way.
 How could you not want to eat brunch outside?
 Especially at the 14 spots below.

-If you’re looking for a spacious front terrace and a menu that ranges from pancakes to pizza, then Caravan’s King’s Cross branch is a solid choice.
-The outside space is big, with some great tables for group, but it is competitive, thanks to views across Granary Square and the enormous something-for-everyone menu.
+For a spacious (and always bustling) front terrace, and a menu that ranges from pancakes to pizza, Caravan’s King’s Cross branch is a solid choice.
+The outside space is big, with some great tables for groups, but it is very competitive thanks to the sun trap views of Granary Square and scowling Central St Martin’s students, not to mention the enormous something-for-everyone menu.

-Snackbar’s SnackMuffin consists of a pork sausage patty, American cheese, a fried egg, and brown sauce.
+From the outside, Snackbar is a lowkey looking trendy little Dalston cafe that may or may not have a life-size cut-out of Jeff Goldblum staring at you from the entrance.
+But on the inside, you’ll find their SnackMuffin.
+It consists of a pork sausage patty, American cheese, a fried egg, and brown sauce.
 Sounds familiar, right?
-Add this McJoy to the Dalston café’s very cute patio space, and you’ve got the makings of an excellent outdoor brunch.
+Add this McJoy to the Dalston café’s very cute patio space, alongside some kaya toast soliders, and you’ve got the makings of an excellent outdoor brunch.

 Granger & Co.